Forest Health Monitoring:

 Traditional Environmental Knowledge:

-TEEM continues to work with the Berry Focus Group of Fort McKay to build a berry monitoring program that integrates traditional and western scientific indicators of berry abundance and quality.
+TEEM continues to work with Indigenous communities to build berry monitoring programs that integrate traditional and western scientific indicators of berry abundance and quality.
 Field trips, to share knowledge and gather berries for evaluation against traditional and scientific criteria, are an important component of the program.